Child + Family Behavioral Health

 In-Home Therapy – The Family Recovery Program provides intensive in-home therapy services which includes assessment, crisis intervention and ongoing treatment.

-KY Impact Services delivers intensive family – based services coordination for youth with emotional disabilities and/or substance abuse.
+KY Impact Services delivers intensive family-based services for youth with emotional disabilities and/or substance abuse.
 Those services include: individual, group, family, case management, medication management and in-home services.

 Medication Management services are available under the supervision of psychiatrists, nurse practitioners and nurses specializing in the psychiatric care of children.